ga-wdi-lessons/pseudocode/readme.md

 </details>

 ## Approaching a Coding Problem (15 minutes / 0:35)

+Computers are not smart.
+We need to give them step by step instructions to account for conditions.
+They can not adapt to make changes without being explicitly told.
+Programing is a series of tasks, which can be completed only if a certain number of conditions are met.

+Computers can not adapt, but we can.
+Your first pass at pseudocode will probably not cover everything.
+Once you know more, you may come back to update and refactor your pseudocode.

 Pseudocode isn't just about writing down the steps that you already know.
 It's a tool to help you work through the problem.
 Before we can write pseudocode to solve the problem, we need to know the problem.